Francis Addington Symonds: Life

-Not much is known about Symonds' private life.
 In 1921 he wrote his first Sexton Blake story.
 The story proved popular and he continued to write Blake tales throughout the 1920s, adding unique characters to the saga including Claire Delisle, The Raven, Dr. Queed, and Vedax the Dwarf.

 In the late 1920s and early 1930s he published articles and short stories under the pen-name Earle Danesford, a name he subsequently used for stories featuring detective Gable Keen.
 With Alfred Edgar, and under the name of 'Howard Steele', he resurrected Panther Grayle, a detective created by Jack Lancaster for the Empire Library in 1910.
 The character was assisted by a reformed 17-year-old delinquent named Dusty.

 After World War II he published several non-fiction works, mostly of the teach-yourself-a-skill variety.

 His most popular detective work was Murder of Me (1946), the account of a murder told from the victim's perspective.
 The description on the back read: "In any case of murder only two people can possibly know the whole truth – the murderer and his victim.
 The former keeps his secret, and dead men tell no tales – But do they?
-Here is one who, though dead, yet breaks the silence and in his post-mortem autobiography guides his daughter in her quest for the identity of his murderer." – "This is a story of death, written by the dead – can you solve the mystery?"

-Smile and Murder (1954) was equally well received.
-The description on the back read: Who did not kill Clare Hale?
+Here is one who, though dead, yet breaks the silence and in his post-mortem autobiography guides his daughter in her quest for the identity of his murderer." – "This is a story of death, written by the dead – can you solve the mystery?"Smile and Murder (1954) was equally well received.
+The description on the back read: "Who did not kill Clare Hale?
 The question, like this novel, is a variation of the old theme of "whodunit" and Julian Drew, who came to know everything provides the answer–or does he?
 Urbane and cynical, the seemingly detached spectator of all that goes on in Overton Lodge, he describes each incident leading up to the exciting climax.

 Then Detective Inspector Charles Heriot takes over and suggests a different and even more surprising answer.
 Both are right–and wrong.
 Neither probes the ultimate secret...
 If you are a hardened crime-story fan, you may feel, as you follow the twists and turns of the story, that you are at least one jump ahead of the author.
-But it doesn't do to be sure.

-He published his last series, a three-part saga featuring Superintendent Maxwell Quayne, in the early 1960s.
+But it doesn't do to be sure."He published his last series, a three-part saga featuring Superintendent Maxwell Quayne, in the early 1960s.